Legal Duty to Keep the Property Safe

 - Recovery can be limited if the victim’s conduct contributed to his or her injuries (such as someone falling because he or she drank too much alcohol).

-Even when all the legal requirements are met, you may not recover compensation by pursuing a legal case if:
+Even when all the legal requirements are met, you may not wish to move forward with a legal case if:

 - Your injuries are not significant,